zmallik/prime/lld/patterns/strategy/strategy.md

-ntent: Choose behavior (algorithm) at runtime.
+intent: Choose behavior (algorithm) at runtime.

 ### 🧠 When to use
 You have multiple ways to perform a task </br>